-The 1994 film Dinosaur Island is a Roger Corman-produced film co-directed by the famous Jim Wynorski, along with Fred Olen Ray.
+The 1994 film Dinosaur Island is a Roger Corman-produced science fiction film co-directed by the famous Jim Wynorski, along with Fred Olen Ray.
 Although it was produced shortly after Jurassic Park, it is more of a cavewoman movie than a Jurassic Park ripoff.
 They shot the film at David Carradine‘s ranch in Sun Valley in ten days.
 The film was made on a $190,000 budget.

 An army captain, Jason Briggs (played by Ross Hagen) flies three military deserters back to the US for court martialing, but his airplane has mechanical problems and crash land on a deserted island.